Upcoming Events

 The following events may be of interest to panel attorneys and generally provide MCLE credit.

-Appellate Defenders, Inc. (ADI) is hiring a full-time dependency staff attorney.
+Appellate Defenders, Inc. (ADI) is hiring a full-time criminal law staff attorney.
 Join us in the rewarding work of representing indigent parties in the California Court of Appeal and supporting dedicated attorneys who are appointed by the appellate courts.

 ADI is a non-profit law office that also acts as an administrator under the Rules of Court, rule 8.300(e) for the Fourth Appellate District Court of Appeal.